simsendx/SEQUIFOX/README.md

 `--bed_file` Bed file for UMIErrorCorrect annotation, uses defaults otherwise.
 Not required in fgbio workflow.

-`--ini_file` Initilisation file for FDStools pipeline. uses defaults otherwise.
+`--ini_file` Initialisation file for FDStools pipeline. uses defaults otherwise.

 Default files are located in the assets folder and based on SiMSen-Seq assays.